ldionne/cppnow-2013-d2/3_existing_solutions.md

 * Misses the point: deadlocks are a bug, not a runtime mishap

-<!SLIDE smbullets incremental>
+<!SLIDE bullets incremental>
 # Intel® Inspector XE

-* Not as flexible as a library-based approach
+* Detects deadlocks involving up to 4 threads only
 * Huge overhead
-* Detects deadlocks involving up to 4 threads only
-* Proprietary
+* Proprietary and costly license
-* Exact capabilities unknown (for deadlock detection)
+* Exact capabilities for deadlock detection unknown

-.notes I dont talk about Coverity because their solution is Java only.
+<!SLIDE bullets incremental>
+# Valgrind (Helgrind)

+* Runs the program on a virtual processor, one thread at a time
+* Limited to POSIX pthreads threading primitives

+<!SLIDE bullets incremental>
+# There are also several solutions for the JVM